-My train screeched to a stop at Santa Barbara’s 1902 Spanish Mission Revival depot as I hopped off the Amtrak Pacific Surfliner from Southern California.
+When my train screeched to a stop at Santa Barbara’s 1902 Spanish Mission Revival depot, I hopped off the Amtrak Pacific Surfliner from Southern California refreshed.
 Transported from the constant traffic and congestion of LA, I strolled a tree-lined street from the depot to my historic hotel.
 As I walked, I listened.
 Santa Barbara hummed to the sounds of the ocean, the ring-ring of bike bells and the music from open-air cafes.

 Where to Stay in Santa Barbara without a Car

-Positioned on the main thoroughfare, State Street in the heart of Santa Barbara, Hotel Santa Barbara offers guests a refined property tied to its historic roots.
-Since it’s steps from dining and museums, I walked and savored all the sights and smells of Santa Barbara, America’s Rivera.
+Since it’s positioned on the main thoroughfare, State Street in the heart of Santa Barbara, Hotel Santa Barbara offers guests a refined property tied to its historic roots.
+As it’s steps from dining and museums, I walked and savored all the sights and smells of Santa Barbara, America’s Rivera.

 What I loved at Hotel Santa Barbara